-Use of either method produced emissions estimates significantly less than 1%.
+Use of either method produced emissions estimates significantly less than 1% for PSOs.
 This is attributable in part to the prevalence of R-22, an HCFC based coolant that is not in scope for reporting under the CNGR, and in widespread use amongst PSO's.

-Based on these estimates, it is expected that the fugitive emissions from stationary cooling are less than 0.01% of each PSOs' total GHG footprint, and it is likely that the 1% rule applies (see Annex 7.3 Scope Summary).
+Based on these estimates, it is expected that the fugitive emissions from stationary cooling are significantly less than 1% (approximately 0.01%) of each PSOs' total GHG footprint.
+If these fugitive emissions are also onerous to measure and collect, PSOs should examine the "how to treat small emissions" decision tree in the annex section of this document.

-Organizations who wish to voluntarily report on HFC and PFC emissions from stationary cooling may use the "Mass Balance" or "Simplified Mass Balance" methods as described in Chapter 16 of Climate Registry's General Reporting Protocol34 to calculate and report emissions from these sources.
+Organizations who wish to voluntarily report on HFC and PFC emissions from stationary cooling may use the "Mass Balance" or "Simplified Mass Balance" methods as described in Chapter 16 of Climate Registry's General Reporting Protocol37 to calculate and report emissions from these sources.
 Depending on the method chosen, organizations may require detailed information on refrigeration system purchases, servicing, and retirement.